 Great question.
 Click here for How to Start a YouTube Channel in 3-Easy Steps!

-The FIRST RULE when you get something wet you did NOT mean to is...DO NOT TURN POWER ON TO CHECK IT!
+The FIRST RULE when you get any product is...DO NOT TURN POWER ON TO CHECK IT!
 DRY IT OUT FOR 24/48 HOURS BEFORE PUTTING POWER ON IT.
 OK, now that you know that rule... the first question is...
 WAS SILICONE RAINPROOF PUTTY by YOLOtek being used at the time?

 YES! you did use Silicone Rainproof Putty or the USB covers on PS-53" were closed, then it blocked the rain and you are ok.
 You should still take both inside, dry them out and wait 24 hours to apply power to test.

 NO! you did NOT use Silicone Rainproof Putty, then once again do NOT turn it on and REMOVE THE INTERNAL BATTERY on the GoPro, VIRB or other action camera and follow these steps: